What the odor is not: Estimation by elimination: Results

-In the absence of noise ($\sigma = 0$) our binary decoder predicts essentially perfect performance for mice identifying missing odorants in odors with up to $\sim 27$ components, and a sharp fall-off thereafter (red line in Fig.~\ref{fig:Test}d).
-Passing this through the noisy decision making process in (Fig.~\ref{fig:Test}a,b) with noise estimated as described above leads to the black line in Fig.~\ref{fig:Test}d.
-There is an excellent match to the data in \cite{rokni2014olfactory} and a new prediction: the performance of mice in this olfactory cocktail-party problem with continue decline linearly as the complexity of odors increases, until there are about $27$ component odorants.
-At that point there will be a sharp fall-off in the probability of correct detection, which will approach chance for odors with about $37$ components.
+Since we derived our noise model from data in mice, we constructed a decoder with $N_R=1000$ receptors and response sensitivity $s=0.05$ \cite{mainland2015human}.
+Without noise ($\sigma = 0$), our decoder predicts essentially perfect performance for identification of missing odorants in odors with up to $\sim27$ components, and a sharp fall-off thereafter (Fig.~\ref{fig:Test}d, red line).
+Adding noisy decisions (Fig.~\ref{fig:Test}a,b) leads to the dashed red line in Fig.~\ref{fig:Test}d.
+Interestingly, there is a good match to the mouse behavioral data in \cite{rokni2014olfactory} (RMSE between observed and predicted probability of correct estimate = 0.0075).
+Based on our model, performance in this olfactory cocktail-party problem is predicted to decline linearly as the complexity of odors increases, until there are about $27$ odorants.
+Then, there will be a sharp fall-off in probability of correct detection, approaching chance for odors with $\sim 37$ components.
+These predictions depend weakly on the number of odorants (SI Fig.~S5 \cite{suppMat}) and strongly on the number of receptors.
+Thus, if we consider a system with $\sim300$ receptors, like human, and assuming similar decision noise, our model predicts performance will be much worse, declining linearly until about $5-8$ components ($s = 0.05-0.10$), then falling sharply to chance at about $14$ components (SI Fig.~S6 \cite{suppMat}).

+We compared these predictions with linear classifiers trained on receptor responses to report whether a target odorant is present.
+We calculated responses of $N_{\rm R} = 1000$ receptors in the CB model to random $K$-component mixtures drawn from $N_{\rm L}=10000$ odorants, and trained the classifier on 1000 random mixtures, half containing the target.
+After training, we estimated classifier performance over 1000 test mixtures, half containing the target, and averaged over 10 random sensitivity matrices, each with different sets of training/test data.
+This classifier's performance also declined linearly with odor complexity (Fig.~\ref{fig:Test}d, solid and dashed black lines) but dropped earlier to chance.
+The RMSE of the linear classifier and the behavioral experiment was 0.1480, higher than our model (0.0075).